How It's Made

 As I continue to grow, learning sustainable practices has become a top priority.
 Jewelry making has some harsh chemicals involved at times and I'm constantly working to find better, safer solutions.
 Some designs will be phased out in the near future so I can work towards this goal of being more eco friendly.

 All of my packaging is reusable or recyclable.
-Paper shreds are generally used instead of bubble wrap.
+Your order is placed in a recycled paper gift box then wrapped securely in tissue paper and shipped in a corrugated cardboard box.
 If bubble wrap makes it into your package, it's been reused from my supply orders.
 Please keep this cycle going and reuse as much as possible.